Daily UAP/UFO news · gov drops · sightings · witness accounts

 Conclusion: Unresolved

-A five-second infrared sensor video submitted by U.S. Central Command to AARO in 2020 depicts an unidentified area of contrast moving across the sensor field of view in the Arabian Gulf region.
-No oral or written description was provided by the original reporter, leaving the footage as the sole basis for analysis.
+A five-second infrared sensor video submitted by U.S. Central Command to AARO depicting an unidentified area of contrast moving across the frame in the Arabian Gulf region in 2020.
+The submitting reporter provided no oral or written description accompanying the footage.
 AARO has not issued an analytical conclusion regarding the nature of the observed phenomenon.

 DOW-UAP-PR41, Unresolved UAP Report, Middle East, 2020